TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Preparing to Go to Egypt

-After weeks of cramming for Advanced Placement exams and finals I had finally completed them and was able to fully concentrate on my second international adventure overseas: a summer in Egypt to study Arabic with AFS Intercultural Programs, a well-established high school exchange organization that provides generous financial assistance and scholarships.
+After weeks of cramming for Advanced Placement exams and finals, I finally completed them.
+I could fully concentrate on my second international adventure overseas: a summer in Egypt to study Arabic with AFS Intercultural Programs.
+This well-established high school exchange organization provides generous financial assistance and scholarships.
 I had rarely been out of the country, much less further than the borders of California, so I was very excited about my forthcoming trip.
 I had never been to a place that was so remote and different from my own country.
-The country name “Egypt” evoked many images in my mind: the cool and crisp Nile River flanked with reeds; a hot and arid desert stretched with miles of sand where travelers from afar crossed through means of camel; the Great Pyramids and the powerful pharaohs that built them; and local people dressed in long, flowing cotton robes with women covered with headscarves.
-Up until then, my only contact with the Middle Eastern country was largely through documentaries on “The History Channel,” novels, textbooks from my world history courses, and the “Eyewitness Series” travel guides.
-Naturally, I had a very romanticized and idyllic notion of what Egyptian culture and people were like.
+The country name “Egypt” evoked many images in my mind: the cool and crisp Nile River flanked with reeds; a hot and arid desert stretched with miles of sand where travelers from afar crossed using camel; the Great Pyramids and the powerful pharaohs that built them; and local people dressed in long, flowing cotton robes with women covered with headscarves.
+Until then, my only contact with the Middle Eastern country was primarily through documentaries on “The History Channel,” novels, textbooks from my world history courses, and the “Eyewitness Series” travel guides.
+Naturally, I had a very romanticized and idyllic notion of Egyptian culture and people, one that was very superficial in retrospect.

 Pre-Departure Research

 Many questions ran through my head as I tried to figure out what and how to prepare for my time in Egypt.
-My first thought was to get to know the etiquette, customs, and culture before I step into the country.
-My study abroad program provided a list of suggested websites and books to read in order to prepare for the trip, including those from CultureGrams and Lonely Planet.
-So I started by perusing these sources, which proved to be helpful.
-They provided valuable tips on various aspects of Egypt, including the climate, standard dress, etiquette, do's and don’ts , cultural faux pas, etc., and played a large part in reducing the stress and culture shock that I felt upon entering the country.
-In the weeks before my departure, I also started exploring the Arabic language and reading up on Islam, which is an integral aspect of the local culture and identity.
-Wherever you end up going, I highly recommend doing research about your destination: know the proper etiquette and customs; start exploring the local language and religion.
+My first thought was to learn the etiquette, customs, and culture before entering the country.
+My study abroad program provided a list of suggested websites and books to read to prepare for the trip, including those from CultureGrams and Lonely Planet.
+So, I started by perusing these sources, which proved helpful.
+They provided valuable tips on various aspects of Egypt, including the climate, standard dress, etiquette, do's and don’ts, cultural faux pas, etc., and significantly reduced the stress and culture shock I felt upon entering the country.
+In the weeks before my departure, I also started exploring the Arabic language and reading up on Islam, an integral aspect of the local culture and identity.
+Wherever you go, I highly recommend researching your destination: know the proper etiquette and customs; start exploring the local language and religion.
 Know what you are getting into and, more importantly, be open-minded.

 Packing: What You Need to Bring

-Since I was going to spend just a month in Egypt, packing was relatively low-maintenance; I only carried what I needed in a small duffel bag.
-To begin packing, start with the essentials: prescription medicine (which is very expensive to ship—do yourself a favor and bring them prescriptions with you), contact lenses, or eyeglasses.
-My golden rule is to pack lightly: I had a friend who brought so many unnecessary clothes and other products with her that she ended up throwing some them out because she could not fit them in her luggage by the end of the summer.
-Just bring what you really need and what you will actually use.
+Since I would spend just a month in Egypt, packing was relatively low-maintenance; I only carried what I needed in a small duffel bag.
+To begin packing, start with the essentials: prescription medicine (which is very expensive to ship — do yourself a favor and bring your prescriptions with you), contact lenses, or eyeglasses.
+My rule is to pack lightly: I had a friend who brought so many unnecessary clothes and other products with her that she threw some out because she could not fit them in her luggage by the end of the summer.
+Just bring what you need and what you will use.

-Because Egypt is scorching and dry from May until October with temperatures ranging between 80 and 90 degrees minimum, pack comfortably and wear lightweight clothing to keep yourself cool.
-I suggest light-colored cotton t-shirts and blouses and pants which will absorb less sunlight.
+Because Egypt is scorching and dry from May until October, with temperatures ranging between 80 and 90 degrees at minimum, pack comfortably and wear lightweight clothing to keep yourself cool.
+I suggest light-colored cotton T-shirts, blouses, and pants, which will absorb less sunlight.
 Wear comfortable walking shoes.
 A hat is also practical to protect your head from the heat.

 Note to Female Travelers

-Egyptians are a conservative and religious people and they dress accordingly.
-Ladies, please be respectful of the culture and dress modestly; this means not wearing anything tight-fitting and leaving the shorts, mini-skirts, and low-neck tops at home.
+Egyptians are a conservative and religious people, and they dress accordingly.
+Ladies, please respect the culture and dress modestly; this means not wearing anything tight-fitting and leaving shorts, mini-skirts, and low-neck tops at home.
 Wear clothing that will cover your shoulders, arms, and legs.
-As a foreigner, you will attract plenty of attention (especially as a woman—more on that later) and you do not want any more by dressing inappropriately.
-I personally recommend buying a headscarf to blend in with the people and to demonstrate respect for the culture.
+As a foreigner, you will attract plenty of attention (especially as a woman — more on that later), and you do not want any more by dressing inappropriately.
+I recommend buying a headscarf to blend in with the people and to demonstrate respect for the culture.

 Learning the Arabic Language

-Arabic has its own distinct alphabet with 28 letters and is written and read from right to left.
-It is written in a calligraphy style script.
-There are three different dialects of the language: Classical, Modern Standard, and Local (which differ by country).
-On top of that, Arabic is cited by the Foreign Service Institute (FSI) of the U.S. Department of State as being one of the most difficult languages to learn for native English speakers.
-Indeed, of all the foreign languages I have studied, Arabic wins the prize for being the hardest and frustrating.
-Prior to my arrival in the Middle East, I had no knowledge of Arabic, with the exception of a few phrases such as assalaamu alaikum (“hello”) and shuk-ran (“thank you”).
-Even though the classes I took in-country were for complete beginners, in retrospect, I wish I had spent more time learning basic grammar and vocabulary so I would not have been as perplexed.
-Using language learning software like the Rosetta Stone, online sources, and listening to audiotapes are great ways to get started learning any language.
-At the bottom of this article, I have written up a list of great Arabic language resources that you can use to get started.
+Arabic has a distinct alphabet with 28 letters, written and read from right to left.
+The language is written in a calligraphy-style script.
+The language has three different dialects: Classical, Modern Standard, and Local (which differ by country).
+On top of that, Arabic is cited by the Foreign Service Institute (FSI) of the U.S. Department of State as being one of the most challenging languages for native English speakers to learn.
+Indeed, of all the foreign languages I have studied, Arabic wins the prize for being the most demanding and most frustrating.
+Before I arrived in the Middle East, I did not know Arabic, except for a few phrases such as "assalaamu alaikum" (hello) and "shuk-ran" (thank you).
+Even though the classes I took in-country were for complete beginners, in retrospect, I wish I had spent more time learning basic grammar and vocabulary, so I would not have been as perplexed.
+The many options for online language learning software and resources, including audio, are a great way to start learning the language.

 Health